HOW TO SPEND TWO WEEKS IN SWITZERLAND

 The walk to Château de Chillon is approximately 45 minutes to 1 hour, depending on your pace, and it offers plenty of opportunities to take photos and enjoy the scenery.

-At the summit, you can enjoy the stunning views, visit the restaurant and souvenir shop, or go on a scenic hike along the panoramic trail.
+At the summit, enjoy the stunning views, visit the restaurant and souvenir shop, or go on a scenic hike along the panoramic trail.
 You can also visit the Marmot’s Paradise, a natural park that features Alpine wildlife, such as marmots and ibexes.

 The Charlie Chaplin Museum, located in nearby Vevey, is a must-visit attraction for film and history enthusiasts.
 The museum showcases the life and works of Charlie Chaplin, the famous British actor, comedian, and filmmaker, who lived in Switzerland for many years.